slnsw/drupal10_entity_reference_tree/README.md

 - The field widget only work with reference field, such as taxonomy term or contents.
 The widget settings is located in the fields form display page (/admin/structure/types/manage/[Content Type]/form-display)

-- Selecte the 'Entity reference tree widget' for the reference field that you want to.
+- Select the 'Entity reference tree widget' for the reference field that you want to.